THUYimingLi/backdoor-learning-resources/README.md

 # Backdoor Learning Resources
 This Github repository summarizes a list of **Backdoor Learning** resources.
 For more details and the categorization criteria, please refer to our [survey](https://www.researchgate.net/publication/343006441_Backdoor_Learning_A_Survey).
+We will try our best to continuously maintain this Github Repository in a daily or weekly manner.

 #### Why Backdoor Learning?